Bulgaria–North Macedonia relations: Background

 On January 15, 1992, Bulgaria was the first country to recognize the independence of the then-Republic of Macedonia.
 Bulgaria has however refused to recognize the existence of a separate ethnic Macedonian nation and a separate Macedonian language.
-It argues that the ethnic Macedonians are a subgroup of the Bulgarian nation, and that the Macedonian language is a Bulgarian dialect. defined by some researchers as pseudoscientific tropes that have been entrenched in Bulgaria since the time of the nationalist-communist regime of Todor Zhivkov, This leads to some complications when signing treaties between the two countries.
+It argues that ethnic Macedonians are a subgroup of the Bulgarian nation, and that the Macedonian language is a Bulgarian dialect.
+This leads to some complications when signing treaties between the two countries.
 Such treaties are signed with this long phrase at the end: "done in the official languages of the two states—the Bulgarian language, according to the Constitution of the Republic of Bulgaria, and the Macedonian language, according to the Constitution of the Republic of North Macedonia".
 On the other hand, Skopje insists on the presence of a Macedonian community in Bulgaria, with some circles stating 750,000 'ethnic Macedonians' there and treats as "ethnic Macedonians" a number of figures from Bulgarian history from the region during the period from the 9th century to the end of the Second World War.
 North Macedonia has developed its relations with Bulgaria in the political, economic, and military spheres.
 The governments of the two countries have worked to improve business relations.
 Bulgaria has also donated tanks, artillery, and other military technology to the Army of North Macedonia.
 The rules governing good neighbourly relations agreed between Bulgaria and North Macedonia were set in the Joint Declaration of February 22, 1999 reaffirmed by a joint memorandum signed on January 22, 2008, in Sofia.